Jak-3-Modifer/Jak-3-ReBalanced/README.md

 - Dark Satellite Mini Boss is faster; the player now needs to be in the laser radius to move on to the next phase

 - Metal Head Beasts' behavior is altered.
-Player now gains 1 gem per kill
+The player now gains 1 gem per kill

 - Precursor Robot Boss attacks are faster, with a new stage in the fight